Blood Sugar: A Guide to Glucose Monitoring

 There are a few key reasons why careful blood sugar monitoring is so important for people with diabetes:

 • Avoiding short-term emergencies – Blood sugars that are too high or too low can quickly become life-threatening emergencies.
-Frequent testing allows swift identification and treatment of things like hypoglycaemia, diabetic ketoacidosis, and hyperosmolar hyperglycemic state.
+Frequent testing allows swift identification and treatment of things like hypoglycaemia, diabetic ketoacidosis, and hyperosmolar hyperglycaemic state.

 • Reducing long-term complications – Over time, consistently elevated blood sugars increase your risk for serious complications like heart disease, kidney disease, strokes, and eye problems.
 Keeping glucose levels within target ranges can help minimise these risks.